Project Runway: Project Runway: Fashion Startup

 Project Runway: Fashion Startup is a spin-off of Project Runway, that showcases aspiring fashion and beauty entrepreneurs as they pitch their concepts for the chance to secure funds from a panel of investors to help grow their budding ventures.
 The show premiered on October 20, 2016.

 International versions

-Video Game
+Video game

 On October 9, 2009, Atari signed an exclusive worldwide licensing agreement with The Weinstein Company to release video games based on the series.

 The video game was released for the Wii on March 2, 2010, and on Microsoft Windows a week later on March 9, 2010.
 The game features Heidi Klum, Tim Gunn, Michael Kors and Nina Garcia reprising their roles, and also features eight contestants from the sixth season of the series, including then-winner Irina Shabayeva.
 The Wii version of the game also supports the Wii Balance Board accessory.
 The game was later released in Europe in June 2010 exclusively for the Wii, distributed by Namco Bandai Partners.

+Reception

+In a 2023 interview, cartoonist and animation producer ND Stevenson said he connected with gay male designers in the series and with Tim Gunn, calling the series the first time he "understood what being gay was", even though it was some time before this came to "any kind of fruition" or before he saw himself in "gay people on TV...gay characters in media."